openai/openai-python/README.md

     else:
         print("No messages found.")

+# Main function to handle user input and start the conversation
 def main():
     if len(sys.argv) > 1:
         # If a question is provided as a command-line argument